aousssbai/webex-chatbot/README.md

 All the connections with Webexteams have been set up so no further action is required for this part.
+The chatbot has its own [Readme](wam_spark_bot/README.md) if you want more insight into how the NLP works and its implementation in the [bot script](wam_spark_bot/bot.js)

 Once all this is done, you need to run those 4 programs concurrently: